ImageMagick/Usage-Markdown/basics/index.md

 Note that it is posible that some of these operators can generate multiple images.
 For example "`-crop`" could generate multiple image 'tiles', or "`-separate`" which splits images into separate channel images.
 As such you may end up with more images in memory.
 But all of them only take one image at a time as input.

 Note that many API's only apply the equivalent operation to just the first image in the image list given.
 That is they may not loop over each image.
 The "`convert`" and other CLI (command line interface) commands, however apply the operator to each image in the current image list in turn.

+#### Multi-Image List Operators {#option_list}

-**Multi-Image List Operators** are special in that they modify the whole current list of images as a single entity.
+Multi-Image List Operators are special in that they modify the whole current list of images as a single entity.
 They could replace the whole list with a single combined image, or modify each image depending on the other images found before or after it.
 They are used for alpha composition, animation handling, color channel handling, etc...

 ~~~
 -append -flatten  -mosaic -layers     -composite  -combine  -fx  -coalesce     -clut  -average  -evaluate-sequence